XRPLBounties/.github/profile/README.md

 XRPL Bounties sets aside pre-defined funding for the completion of specific ideas and projects that benefit the XRP Ledger community.

+# XRPL Bounties is currently in private beta.

 ## The Bounty Lifecycle

 1. **Initial proposal** - you, or anyone in the community, can share an idea by [creating an issue](https://github.com/XRPLBounties/Bounties/issues/new).